Dan-my/aawsa-billing-portal/README.md

     *   Click the **"RUN"** button.

 You should see a "Success.
 No rows returned" message.
 After running this script, the notification system will function correctly.

+---

+### **Migration: Add Tariff Table (Required)**

+This update moves the tariff rates from being hard-coded in the application to a proper database table.
+This makes them centrally managed and editable through the "Tariff Management" page in the admin panel.

+**What it does:**
+*   Creates a new `tariffs` table to store billing rates.
+*   Sets up Row-Level Security to allow public read access but restricts updates to users with the 'Admin' role.
+*   Seeds the table with the default domestic and non-domestic tariff rates if they don't already exist.

+**To apply this update:**

+1.  **Navigate to the SQL Editor:**
+    *   Go to your Supabase project dashboard.
+    *   In the left-hand menu, click on the **SQL Editor** icon.
+2.  **Run the Script:**
+    *   Click on **"+ New query"**.
+    *   Open the newly added file `database_migrations/003_tariffs_setup.sql` in this project.
+    *   Copy the entire content of that file.
+    *   Paste the content into the query window in the Supabase SQL Editor.
+    *   Click the **"RUN"** button.

+You should see a "Success.
+No rows returned" message.
+After running this, tariff management will be fully database-driven.